Seymurhh/seymur/content/authors/admin/_index.md

 ## About Me

-I'm a mechanical engineer and data scientist with experience in teaching, mentoring, and leading research in material design, manufacturing, and AI-driven optimization.
+I'm a mechanical engineer and data scientist with experience in teaching, mentoring, and doing research in material design, manufacturing, and AI-driven optimization.
 Currently serving as Assistant Director of Undergraduate Studies and Lecturer at Harvard SEAS, I'm now seeking to apply my technical and leadership skills to impactful roles in industry.